intel/ai-reference-models/quickstart/object_detection/tensorflow/ssd-resnet34/training/cpu/bfloat16/.docs/docker.md

 <model name> <precision> <mode>.
 To run one of the quickstart scripts
 using this container, you'll need to provide volume mounts for the dataset and an output directory where the log files and checkpoints will be written.
+Use an empty output directory to prevent conflicts with checkpoint files from previous runs.
 To run more than one process, set the `MPI_NUM_PROCESSES` environment variable in the container.
 Depending on which quickstart script is being run, other volume mounts or environment variables may be required.